 I planned to breastfeed but as Seán Óg was so sick I had to express for him.
 The nurses were on hand to help me at any time and provided me with so much support and encouragement throughout his stays in hospital.

 Our little boy wasn’t due his next surgery until he was around eight months old, but at Christmas his little heart was failing so he needed his operation sooner.
-After five cancellations he eventually had his open heart surgery at four months old and just four days before Christmas.
+He eventually had his open heart surgery at four months old and just four days before Christmas.
 He was so strong and he responded really well so we got him home within a week.

 The staff made his first Christmas so special.
 Santa visited him and left him presents, I was left a big hamper and there were presents waiting for his big sister when she came to visit.
 These are the special moments that stand out and they are facilitated by the incredible fundraisers who give their time and energy to making sure that they’re doing all they can for sick children.
 Christmas dinner was also provided in the restaurant so we could have dinner as a family which was so important to us and something we are so grateful for.
 Every single staff member from household staff up to consultants made our stay as comfortable and special as it could be.
 The support we received went way beyond the operating theatre and we are so grateful for everything so far.
 Nobody wants to spend Christmas in hospital but it was such a festive atmosphere that it didn’t feel like we were in hospital at times.
 It’s not just the incredible heart centre that fundraising has supported, it’s the little things too, like a present for our little girl who spent Christmas day in the hospital with her sick brother.